ziginfo/TouchOSC-Layouts/MiX16_ShowCuePro/README.md

 ---
 OSC-Control must be activated in the MiX16 Show-Cue parameters-setup !
-The OSC INPUT and OUTPUT Ports must be set correctly in both : TouchOSC and MiX16 Show Cue !
+The IP-Addresses and the OSC INPUT and OUTPUT Ports must be set correctly in both : TouchOSC and MiX16 Show Cue !
 If both are on the same computer the IP-Address should be : 127.0.0.1 ...

 ---
 I sometimes update some of these Layouts, so  it may be worth to [come back here](https://github.com/ziginfo/TouchOSC-Layouts/tree/main/MiX16_ShowCuePro) from time to time, to see if there are any updates (usually notified in the Readme-Files).